dartmouth-cs66/dartmouth-cs66.github.io/index.md

 🏄 This class will be an adventure and requires active participation both inside and outside of class.

-By the end of this course, you will have:
+By the end of this course, you will:

 * 🔍 Understand the underlying concepts required to build digital games from the fields of graphics, ai, programming languages, and networks.
 * 🗺 Learn about applying serious game concepts to a variety of real-world situations such as disabilities, child developmental stages, literacy, immigration, health, workplace, or specific educational needs.